sirandluke/gstore/README.md

   B.S.
 Mathematics and Computer Science

 # TABLES

+  I querried to query 300+ video games into a mySQL table which I then transfered over to a google spreadsheet.
-  You can view all the videogames carried at the general store here: https://docs.google.com/spreadsheets/d/1l1cxksATUeqD1xwl3licfzde0CKJD9n-KBQspOdyWIw/edit?usp=sharing
+  You can view all the videogames for sale at the general store here: https://docs.google.com/spreadsheets/d/1l1cxksATUeqD1xwl3licfzde0CKJD9n-KBQspOdyWIw/edit?usp=sharing

 # FILES